opencog/opencog/opencog/eva/README.md

 --------------------
 Here's a summary of the currently scripted behaviors.
-Note that these were diligently hand-crafted; it is meant to be only a rough draft for what will evetually be maintained by the GUI tool, ad automatically learned behaviors.
+Note that these were diligently hand-crafted; it is meant to be only a rough draft for what will evetually be controlled by OpenPsi, including automatically learned behaviors.
 Thus, the scripts here really are just "temporary scaffolding", to simplify initial phases of integration with OpenCog.